 There are no satellites with this bar.

 This soundbar's build quality is great.
-The plastic feels very solid and the grilled sides are a nice touch.
-On the downside, the fabric covering on the top and front face that can rip or get dirty easily.
+Its plastic body feels very solid and the grilled sides are a nice touch.
+On the downside, the fabric covering on the top and front face can rip or get dirty easily.

 Note: This soundbar was tested with the bar only, but we plan to test it with a full setup (sub and satellites) in the future.

-The Sonos Playbar can get pretty loud and can be used in large rooms without a problem.
-However, when pushed to the maximum volume level, this soundbar has thumping and compression artifacts, especially in the bass range.
+This soundbar has good stereo dynamics and can get pretty loud.
+You should be able to use it in large rooms without much of a problem.
+However, if you push it to its max volume, this soundbar produces thumping and compression artifacts, especially in the bass range.